customerio/customerio-firebase-extensions/sync-customerio/POSTINSTALL.md

 1. Return to your Customer.io account and confirm that the profile was deleted in the [Activity Logs](https://fly.customer.io/env/last/activity_logs/identified) and removed from the list of [People](https://fly.customer.io/env/last/people) in the workspace.

+The following data attributes will sync if available:
+- id
+- email
+- phone
+- email_verified
+- display_name
+- photo_url
+- disabled
+- created_at
+- last_sign_in

 #### Sync Contacts with Cloud Firestore

 1. Go to your [Firestore Database](https://console.firebase.google.com/project/${param:PROJECT_ID}/firestore) in the Firebase console.

 1. If it doesn't already exist, create a collection called `${param:USERS_COLLECTION}`.